aswinnarayanan/vnm/README.md

 ```

 ## How to use applications from the command line
-1. Open a terminal window (there is a terminal icon in the bottom application bar)
+1. Open a terminal window (there is a terminal icon in the task bar)
 2. Examine the list of downloaded applications that shows up in the terminal window.
 If the desired application is not there, follow the instructions under "How to launch/download applications" above (https://github.com/NeuroDesk/vnm/blob/master/README.md#how-to-launchdownload-applications)
 3. Use the 'module' command, giving the desired downloaded application as an argument, e.g.
 ```